Stoppedwumm-Studios/STScenes/tutorial/README.md

 it returns the Loaded Scene Instance

+## Scripts
+Scripts WILL BE EXECUTED IN SCENE FOLDER IF THERE IS NO FAILSAFE

+I wrote a Function to load

 ## More Scene Types
 ### AudioScenes
 Create a "Audio" Folder in your ServerStorage, it behaves like normal Scenes (needs to be indexed again: